In most cases, bad breath comes from the mouth. Therefore, maintaining good oral hygiene is very important to prevent bad breath.

 - Use an interdental brush or dental floss to clean between the teeth, where the most bacteria hide.

 - Clean your tongue to remove bacteria from the tongue surface.

 - Visit your dentist regularly for a check-up of your oral hygiene.

 The type arguments for method 'System.Linq.Enumerable.Any<TSource>(System.Collections.Generic.IEnumerable<TSource>)' cannot be inferred from the usage.
 Try specifying the type arguments explicitly.

 TePe GOOD Tongue Cleaner™

 Complete your cleaning routine by using a tongue cleaner.
-Bacteria gather on top of your tongue surface, removing these may reduce bad breath.
+Because bacteria gather on top of your tongue surface, removing these may reduce bad breath.